Darren Spirk '15, Gettysburg College

 This is the author's version of the work.
 This publication appears in Gettysburg College's institutional repository by permission of the copyright owner for personal use, not for redistribution.

 Spirk, Darren, "Struggling towards Salvation: Narrative Structure in James Baldwin's Go Tell It on the Mountain" (2015).
 Student Publications.
-Paper 399.
+399.